 9. IMMIGRATION Some cultures might be better than others

 11. WAR Never underestimate human stupidity

-12. HUMILITY You are not the centre of the world
+12. HUMILITY You are not the center of the world

 13. GOD Don’t take the name of God in vain